dora-metrics/pelorus/README.md

 A guide for configuration can be found in the configuration document found in the [configuration document](./docs/Configuration.md)

+## Pelorus Demo

+In this [demo](/docs/Demo.md), you will get a taste of how Pelorus captures a change going through the application's delivery cycle.

 ## Contributing to Pelorus

 If you are interested in contributing to the Pelorus project, please review our Contribution guide which can be found in the [contribution guide](./docs/CONTRIBUTING.md)